Yongbeom-Kim/sandbox/README.md

 # Sandbox

 This repository is a sandbox for testing and learning purposes.
+Contains code that is not intended for production use, but rather for experimentation and learning.

+Used to test new technologies, frameworks, and services.

+Can be copy-pasted into other projects, at your own risk.

 ## Sub-Repositories